ekartashov/roo-conport-modes/docs/frameworks/akaf-architecture.md

 ### Integration Layer

-The integration layer connects AKAF with ConPort and other Phase 4 components.
+The integration layer connects AKAF with ConPort and other autonomous frameworks.
 It includes specialized implementations that leverage ConPort for:

 1. **Knowledge Retrieval**: Retrieves knowledge items from ConPort based on context analysis.
 2. **Strategy Selection**: Retrieves adaptation strategies stored in ConPort.